nondejus/AwesomeUnityCommunity/README.md

 * [GameToolkit Localization](https://github.com/ibrahimpenekli/GameToolkit-Localization "") - Asset localization system for Unity.
 * [Unity_CSV_Localization](https://github.com/xacalite/Unity_CSV_Localization "") - Simple system for using localization values (language translations) from a CSV file in a Unity project.
 * [UnityLocalizationManager](https://github.com/Mukarillo/UnityLocalizationManager "") - Localization system to manage multiple languages including date time, currencies, and other informations that change depending on current language.
+* [Diplomata Unity](https://github.com/lavaleak/diplomata-unity "") - A Unity multi language dialogues content management system and editor extension inspired by Twine, like Fungus and Yarn, but is not node based.

 ## :satellite: Networking <a name="networking"></a>